Baking Soda May Fight Arthritis And Other Autoimmune Disorders When You Drink Some Every Day, New Study Finds

 “We started thinking, how does baking soda slow progression of kidney disease?” said lead researcher Dr. Paul O’Connor, a renal physiologist — that is, a specialist in the study of kidney function — at the Georgia med school.

-Their research found evidence that after a group of healthy medical students drank a bottle of water mixed with baking soda every day for two weeks, their spleens shifted from producing a type of immune cells called macrophages that promote inflammation in the body, to making a type of macrophage that actually reduces inflammation.
+Their research found evidence that after a group of healthy medical students drank a bottle of water mixed with baking soda every day for two weeks, their spleens shifted from producing a type of immune cells called macrophages that promote inflammation in the body to making a type of macrophage that actually reduces inflammation.

 “You are not really turning anything off or on, you are just pushing it toward one side by giving an anti-inflammatory stimulus,” O’Connor said.
 “It’s potentially a really safe way to treat inflammatory disease.”

 The researchers published their findings last month in the prestigious Journal of Immunology.
 Their study concluded that baking soda “communicates” with the spleen by stimulating mesothelial cells, the type of cells that line the surface of bodily organs.
-While biologists have long known that mesothelial cells serve to protect organs from damage, recent research has also shown that they have function similar to neurons in the brain, transmitting information from cell to cell.
+While biologists have long known that mesothelial cells serve to protect organs from damage, recent research has also shown that they have a function similar to neurons in the brain, transmitting information from cell to cell.

 The anti-inflammatory response triggered by baking soda is caused by stimulating mesothelial cells that cover the spleen.
-Those cells then instruct the spleen to produce more anti-inflammatory cells, and fewer inflammation-producing microphages, the study found.
+Those cells then instruct the spleen to produce more anti-inflammatory cells and fewer inflammation-producing macrophages, the study found.
 As a result, the body becomes less inflamed, potentially easing the pain of rheumatoid arthritis and other autoimmune diseases.